How do I apply to study abroad at the Loyola University Maryland Center at Newcastle University?

 All Loyola Center students will live in Newcastle University accommodation.
-We have three designated accommodations that our students will live in during their time in Newcastle.
 These are fully furnished flats with shared kitchens and lounge areas.
 You will share your flat with British and international students and will have your own private bedroom.

 Will I have an on-site support person?

 Yes!
-The Loyola Center had a full time on-site director that works only with the Center students.
-This person is available to assist you with any problems that arise and answer any questions you may have.
+The Loyola Center had a full time on-site director and two support staff that only works with the Center students.
+They are available to assist you with any problems that arise and answer any questions you may have.

 Is airfare included in the program package?